mattiashaal/nano/README.md

 # Nano.js

 Nano is a tiny JavaScript DOM manipulation library under 3KB.
-Nano using the same prototype chaining method as jQuery and has browser support for Internet Explorer 8+, Firefox 5+, Opera 10+, Chrome and Safari.
+Nano using the prototype chaining method, just like jQuery.
+Nano has browser support for Internet Explorer 8+, Firefox 5+, Opera 10+, Chrome and Safari.

 ## Install